Sign in →

 Interpretation

 Diagnosis and differential diagnosis of congenital adrenal hyperplasia (CAH) always requires the measurement of several steroids.
-Patients with CAH due to 21-hydroxylase gene (CYP21A2) mutations usually have very high levels of androstenedione, often 5- to 10-fold elevations.
+Patients with CAH due to 21-hydroxylase gene (CYP21A2) variants usually have very high levels of androstenedione, often 5- to 10-fold elevations.
 17-Hydroxyprogesterone (OHPG) levels are usually even higher, while cortisol levels are low or undetectable.
 All 3 analytes should be tested.

-In the also very rare 17-alpha-hydroxylase deficiency, androstenedione, all other androgen-precursors (17-alpha-hydroxypregnenolone, OHPG, DHEA-S), androgens (testosterone, estrone, estradiol), and cortisol are low, while production of mineral corticoid and its precursors, in particular progesterone, 11-deoxycorticosterone, corticosterone, and 18-hydroxycorticosterone, are increased.
+In the very rare 17-alpha-hydroxylase deficiency, androstenedione, all other androgen-precursors (17-alpha-hydroxypregnenolone, OHPG, DHEA-S), androgens (testosterone, estrone, estradiol), and cortisol are low, while production of mineral corticoid and its precursors, in particular progesterone, 11-deoxycorticosterone, corticosterone, and 18-hydroxycorticosterone, are increased.

-The goal of CAH treatment is normalization of cortisol levels and, ideally, also of sex-steroid levels.
+The goal of CAH treatment is normalization of cortisol levels and, ideally, of sex-steroid levels also.
 OHPG is measured to guide treatment, but this test correlates only modestly with androgen levels.
 Therefore, androstenedione and testosterone should also be measured and used to guide treatment modifications.
 Normal prepubertal levels may be difficult to achieve, but if testosterone levels are within the reference range, androstenedione levels up to 100 ng/dL are usually regarded as acceptable.

 Profile Information